firmai/snowde.github.io/_posts/2017-12-18-fitness-functions-all-the-way-down.md

 updated: 2017-12-18 10:37
 ---

-**FF:** Google: Maximise Clicks, Facebook: Time on Site, Youtube: Time on Site, Uber: Distance Travelled, Netflix: Monthly Retention
+**FF [^1]:** Google: Maximise Clicks, Facebook: Time on Site, Youtube: Time on Site, Uber: Distance Travelled, Netflix: Monthly Retention

 ## Netflix Fitness Function Externality

-**Netflix** generates revenue by accumulating as many users _as possible_[^1].
-I can come up with a latticework of 20 fitness functions[^2].
+**Netflix** generates revenue by accumulating as many users _as possible_ [^2].
+I can come up with a latticework of 20 fitness functions .
 One example thread is.

 `f(Profit)= MonthlyRetention + MonthlyAddition`,
 `f(MonthlyRetention)= NewContent + Design`,